 Prof. Hiroshi Hagihara, the first president of Kyoto University of Information Sciences, who died on January 8, 2014 at the age of 87, is a world authority in computer development, electronic circuits, information theory, and communication systems research.
-KCG group such as The Kyoto College of Graduate Studies for Informatics (KCGI) and Kyoto Computer Gakuin (KCG), The Kyoto College of Graduate Studies for Informatics Kyoto, The Kyoto College of Graduate Studies for Informatics Kyoto A school funeral and memorial service was held in the satellite hall in front of the station.In addition to KCGI graduates, current students including KCG, faculty and staff, and Kyoto University officials, many people who had been taught by Dr. Hagiwara attended the ceremony and quietly sent him off.
+KCG group such as The Kyoto College of Graduate Studies for Informatics (KCGI) and Kyoto Computer Gakuin (KCG), The Kyoto College of Graduate Studies for Informatics Kyoto, The Kyoto College of Graduate Studies for Informatics Kyoto A school funeral and memorial service was held in the satellite hall in front of the station.In addition to KCGI alumni, current students including KCG, faculty, and staff, many people related to Kyoto University and others who were taught by Dr. Hagiwara attended the event and quietly sent him on his way.

-As a pioneer of information technology research in Japan, Dr. Hagiwara has made significant contributions, including the development of the high-speed computer "TOSBAC-3400" (owned by the KCG Museum and certified as a Heritage of Information Technology).
-In addition, as the first president of KCGI, Japan's first IT professional graduate school, in April 2004, he has worked hard to promote education and research activities in a style of graduate school that had not previously existed in Japan.
+As a pioneer of information technology research in Japan, Dr. Hagiwara has made great contributions, including the development of the high-speed computer "TOSBAC-3400" (in the collection of the KCG Archives, a device certified as a heritage of information processing technology), and as the first president of KCGI, the first IT professional graduate school in Japan, in April 2004, he has made efforts to promote education and research activities at graduate schools that had never existed in Japan.

-Thank you very much, Dr. Hiroshi Hagiwara.I appreciate your hard work.
+Thank you, Dr. Hiroshi Hagiwara.I appreciate your hard work.
 Please rest in peace.I would like to express my heartfelt condolences.